raelmax/cook/README.md

 use any templates from [cookiecutter list](https://github.com/audreyr/cookiecutter#available-cookiecutters).

 ## Create your own template
-You can(and should!) create your owns templates, and to help you with this task we offer a example [at this repository](https://github.com/raelmax/cook-basic-template).
+You can(and should!) create your own templates, and to help you with this task we offer a example [at this repository](https://github.com/raelmax/cook-basic-template).